ravifposeur/arkeolo-gis/README.md

 * **Smart Rejection:** Rejecting a site intelligently cleans up related master data only if it is not referenced by other valid sites.
 * **GPS Integration:** One-click geolocation locking for field surveyors.

+### 4. Comprehensive Administrative Dashboard
+* **Direct CRUD Operations:** Complete Create, Read, Update, and Delete functionality for all data entities (sites, artifacts, kingdoms, researchers, users) accessible through an intuitive administrative interface.
+* **Real-time Data Management:** Instant updates to the database with immediate reflection on the interactive map.
+* **Data Validation:** Built-in form validation and error handling for robust data integrity.

 ---

 ## Installation & Setup (Local)